Jairus313/django_basics/README.md

     return HttpResponse(template.render(context, request))
 ```

-Since the loading and rendering takes two steps, we can use shortcuts like render() get it done in single step.
+Since the loading and rendering takes two steps, we can use shortcuts like "render()" get it done in single step.
 Follow the code below for it.

 ```python
   def index(request):